Alice River

 Alice River has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified one major project expected to impact the region: Kalynda Chase Estate, Harris Crossing Estate, Douglas Water Treatment Plant Clarifiers Upgrade, and Bruce Highway (Townsville-Ingham) upgrade program are key projects.
-The following details those most relevant.
+Infrastructure changes significantly influence local performance.
+AreaSearch identified one major project impacting the area: Kalynda Chase Estate.
+Other key projects include Harris Crossing Estate, Douglas Water Treatment Plant Clarifiers Upgrade, and Bruce Highway (Townsville-Ingham) upgrade program.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.